gdlc/STAT_COMP/CROSSVALIDATION.md

 #### Cross-validation

-In a cross-validation (CV) we assing each data point in our sample to a number of disjoint sets or `folds` (e.g., in a 5-fold CV we assing each data point to one 5 sets).
+In a cross-validation (CV) we assing each data point to a fold (e.g., in a 5-fold CV we assing each data point to one of 5 disjoint sets).
 For each fold, the data assigned to the fold is used as testing set and the remaining data is used for model training.
 Thus, a k-fold CV (e.g., k=5) produces k estimates of prediction accuracy.
 The follwoing example illustrates how to implement a 5-fold CV.